moneyhoardersglobalnetwork/mhgn-hoarding-gateway-deprecated/README.md

 To know more about its features, check out our [website](https://scaffoldeth.io).

+Soon you will be able to visit our [docs](https://docs.hoarderlabs.moneyhoardersglobal.net) to learn how to start building with Scaffold-ETH 2.

+For all things M.H.G.N, check out our [website](https://moneyhoardersglobal.net).

 ## Contributing to Scaffold-ETH 2

 We welcome contributions to Scaffold-ETH 2!